There are many advantages and disadvantages of DBMS (Database Management System). The disadvantages of DBMS are explained below.

 - Cost of Data Conversion –

-These failure may lead to bad design decisions due to which there may be a serious and bad consequences for the organization.
+These failures may lead to bad design decisions due to which there may be serious and bad consequences for the organization.
 So this complex system needs to be understood by everyone using it.
 As it cannot be managed very easily.
-All this shows that database management system is not a child’s game as it cannot be managed very easily.
+All this shows that a database management system is not a child’s game as it cannot be managed very easily.
 It requires a lot of management.
-A good staff is needed to manage this database at the times when it becomes very complicated to decide where to pick data from and where to save it.
+A good staff is needed to manage this database at times when it becomes very complicated to decide where to pick data from and where to save it.